Atmotube PRO – Monitors the Quality and Safety of the Air You Breathe

 Volatile organic compounds (VOCs) are emitted as gases from certain solids or liquids.
 In fact, they may be emitted by a wide array of products, including paints and lacquers, paint strippers, cleaning supplies, household products such as varnishes and wax, cleaning and disinfecting, products, building materials (plywood and particleboard) and furnishings, office equipment such as copiers and printers, glues and adhesives.
-VOCs can cause eye, nose, and throat irritation as well as headaches, loss of coordination, and nausea.
+VOCs can cause eye, nose, and throat irritation and headaches, loss of coordination, and nausea.
 They may also cause damage to the liver, kidney, and central nervous system.
-Some are suspected or known to cause cancer.
+In addition, some are suspected or known to cause cancer.

 What are the PMs?

-Particulate Matter (PM), also known as soot, is made of microscopic solid particles or liquid droplets that are either emitted directly into the air or formed by pollutants that combine in the atmosphere.
-PM is usually measured in three size ranges, which are the most harmful to health: PM10, PM2.5, and PM1
+Particulate Matter (PM), also known as soot, is made of microscopic solid particles or liquid droplets emitted directly into the air or formed by pollutants that combine in the atmosphere.
+PM is usually measured in three size ranges, which are the most harmful to health: PM10, PM2.5, and PM1.

-PM10 or coarse dust particles refer to particles with a diameter less than or equal to 10 microns in size.
-They are about 30 times smaller than the width of a human hair and are small enough to evade our defensive nose hairs and get inhaled into our lungs.
-Sources of this PM10 include crushing/grinding operations, and dust stirred up by vehicles.
-Pollen, mold, and plant and insect particles are also considered PM10.
+PM10 or coarse dust particles refer to particles with a diameter less than or equal 10 microns in size.
+They are about 30 times smaller than the width of human hair and are small enough to evade our defensive nose hairs and get inhaled into our lungs.
+Sources of this PM10 include crushing/grinding operations and dust stirred up by vehicles.
+In addition, pollen, mold, and plant and insect particles are also considered PM10.
 Finally, the evaporation of sea spray can also produce large particles in coastal areas.